Aliases for TARBP1 Gene

 GeneCards Summary for TARBP1 Gene

 TARBP1 (TAR (HIV-1) RNA Binding Protein 1) is a Protein Coding gene.
-Diseases associated with TARBP1 include Hiv-1.
-GO annotations related to this gene include RNA binding and RNA methyltransferase activity.
+Gene Ontology (GO) annotations related to this gene include RNA binding and RNA methyltransferase activity.

 UniProtKB/Swiss-Prot for TARBP1 Gene

 Probable S-adenosyl-L-methionine-dependent methyltransferase which methylates RNA molecules such as tRNAs.
 In case of infection by HIV-1, it binds to the loop region of TAR RNA, a region also bound by RNA polymerase II.
 Binding of TARBP1 and RNA polymerase II to HIV-1 TAR RNA is mutually exclusive, suggesting that TARBP1 may function alone or in conjunction with HIV-1 Tat to disengage RNA polymerase II from HIV-1 TAR RNA.
 May act by methylating HIV-1 TAR RNA.